Mad-Hatter-1865/Project-4/README.md

 ## Intro
-This app will allow a user to write a review of any video game where other users will then be able view that review and comment on it.
+This app will allow a user to write a review of any video game where other users will then be able view that review.
 ## Technologies
 - HTML
 - CSS